isabelc/Organized-Docs/readme.txt

 == Changelog ==

+= 2.4.1 =
+* Tweak - Add better CSS for single Docs post navigation links.

 = 2.4 =
 * New - No more automatically created menu item for "Docs."
 If you have not previously done so, you may want to add the main Docs page to your site menu.
-See http://isabelcastillo.com/docs/how-to-add-docs-to-your-websites-menu
+See http://isabelcastillo.com/docs/no-more-menu-item
 * New - Added action hook in the single.php template file: organized_docs_single_after_nav
 * New - Added action hook in the widget.php template file: organized_docs_before_widget.
 This lets you add custom content above the sidebar Table of Contents widget.
 * Fix - Fixed PHP noticed for Undefined variable pub.